 Root canal treatment (also called endodontics) tackles infection at the centre of a tooth (the root canal system).

-When the blood or nerve supply of the tooth has become infected, the infection will spread and the tooth may need to be taken out if root canal treatment isn't carried out.
+When the blood or nerve supply of the tooth has become infected, the infection will spread and the tooth may need to be taken out if root canal treatment is not carried out.

 During treatment, all the infection is removed from inside the root canal system.